National Speed Awareness Course (NSAC)

 Once completed, attendees leave with an action plan about how to avoid speeding in the future.

-The course trainers have professional driver training backgrounds and follow national guidelines.
+The course trainers have professional training backgrounds and follow national guidelines.
 The police do not participate in the course.

 You can attend only one National Speed Awareness course in 3 years.
 Any further offending will be dealt with by prosecution.